MuhammadMamduh/foodics-task/README.md

 I've used the properties file to store the API base URL.
 I've used the log4j2 library to generate readable logs (src/test/execution-results/logs).
 I've used allure reports to generate clean test reports (src/test/execution-results/test-report).
-I've created a simple bash script as the entrypoint to run the framework.
+I've created a simple bash script as the entrypoint to run the framework (./starter.sh).